monicahoc/GettingandCleaningDataproject/README.md

    for each activity and each subject
       a) For data to be tidy no columns can be repeated.
 The unique function is used to ensure no column names are repeated
-	  b) Creates the independent tidy data set with the average of each variable for each activity and each subject using the "aggregate" function in the "plyr" library**.
-(This function completes the subsetting, transforming and ordering triad with a function that works in a similar way to subset and transform but for reordering a data frame by its columns.)
+	  b) Creates the independent tidy data set with the average of each variable for each activity and each subject using the "aggregate" function in the "stats" library***.
+(Splits the data into subsets, computes summary statistics for each, and returns the result in a convenient form.)

 10) Making the data set as a .txt file with the write.table() command, using row.name=FALSE as stated in the project